Daemen University Service Animal Policy

 B. Staff and Faculty

-Staff and faculty with Service Animals are strongly encouraged to contact the Associate Dean of the College
+Staff and faculty with Service Animals are strongly encouraged to contact the Associate Dean of the University

 Visitors may contact the Disability Services Coordinator regarding any questions about bringing a Service Animal on campus.
 Visitors with service animals must comply with the “Responsibilities of Handlers” set forth below.